cosmasnwaeze/Customer-Segmentation-Project/README.md

 # Customer-Segmentation-Project
-customer segmentation model using clustering algorithms FOR Market Basket Analysis based on their purchasing behavior using unsupervised learning techniques
+customer segmentation model using clustering algorithms for Market Basket Analysis based on their purchasing behavior using unsupervised learning techniques

 # Customer Segmentation Project